 Parent Orientation is held in the evening before school begins in September.
 This is an important evening where we welcome our new and continuing parents for the new school year.
 The Director, teachers, and assistants will introduce themselves.
-The Board president and Parent Committee chair will formally welcome you and present opportunities for community participation.

 New Student Orientation